nightism/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have a user-friendly interface
+6. Should be able to accept persons with incomplete profile information
+8. Should have log-in system or user validation system when access the addressbook system

 ## Appendix D : Glossary